 Acting President: Patti Manolis, Geelong Regional Library Corporation - firstname.lastname@example.org

 Secretary and Public Officer: Karyn Siegmann, Bayside Library Service - email@example.com

-Michael Byrne (email@example.com), Sally Jones (firstname.lastname@example.org), Chris Kelly (email@example.com), Chris Mackenzie (firstname.lastname@example.org) and Jenny Ruffy (email@example.com).
+Michael Byrne (email@example.com), Joseph Cullen (firstname.lastname@example.org), Sally Jones (email@example.com), Chris Kelly (firstname.lastname@example.org) and Jenny Ruffy (email@example.com).

 PLVN has a moderated mailing list which is open to everyone working in Victorian public libraries.
 This is used to disseminate information and act as a forum on issues.